jiaowoguanren0615/jiaowoguanren0615/README.md

 <!--
 **jiaowoguanren0615/jiaowoguanren0615** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 [![GitHub Streak](https://streak-stats.demolab.com/?user=jiaowoguanren0615)](https://git.io/streak-stats)
+- 💬 Ask me about if you want to discuss knowledge about AI with me or if you have any questions about my github warehouse code.
+- 👯 I’m looking to collaborate on communicating knowledge about AI, including computer vision, natural language processing, etc.
 -->